Thank U, Next: Background and recording

 Thank U, Nexts recording commenced less than two months after the release of Sweetener.
 The producers conducted most of their recordings at Jungle City Studios in New York City and scheduled additional sessions in New York's Right Track Studios, MXM, Conway Recording Studios and the Record Plant in metropolitan Los Angeles, Wolf Cousins Studios in Stockholm, and Entirety Studios in London.

 The fallout of Miller's death influenced Grande's choice of collaborators.
 She assembled Thank U, Nexts production team from producers and songwriters with shared rapport to better cope with the trauma.
-Songwriters included her longtime collaborators Victoria Monet, Max Martin, Ilya Salmanzadeh, and Tommy Brown in addition to Tayla Parx, Charles Anderson, Social House's Michael Foster, and others.
+Songwriters included her longtime collaborators Victoria Monet, Max Martin, Ilya Salmanzadeh, and Tommy Brown in addition to Tayla Parx, Social House, and others.

 The development of Thank U, Next was unusually swift, but productive.
 Grande and her team wrote about nine songs in merely a week, and they completed most of the recording after another two weeks.
 Grande's team kept champagne in the studio, notably Veuve Clicquot, as later referenced in her collaboration with songwriter Victoria Monét, "Monopoly".
 Monét contributed to six songs, including "Ghostin", the first and simultaneously longest song to develop.
 Grande found creating "Ghostin" difficult and initially requested the song's exclusion from the final track listing.